RebootJeff/rebootjeff.github.io/source/_posts/2013-10-15-hackr-diary-a-visit-from-pamela-fox-re-backbone.markdown

 ## Backbone Nuggets

 - Region management (which you can "outsource" to the likes of [Chaplin](http://chaplinjs.org/) or [Marionette](http://marionettejs.com/s)) is worth checking out.
-Apparently, they help you limit the amount of rendering you need to do by allowing you to target specific regions of the web page.
+Apparently, it helps limit the amount of rendering you need to do by allowing you to target specific regions of the web page.

 - Not all Backbone libraries are created equal!
 Some provide sweet functionality at the cost of depressing performance losses.
 The Backbone ecosystem is cool, but not entirely safe.
 Pamela once removed a library from Coursera's codebase that was responsible for a *full second* of page load time.